Rep. Ray Russell’s May 6th Newsletter on Coronavirus Updates, Announcements and Info

 Spread of Coronavirus

-NC DHHS revised it’s “Dashboard” to track the seven metrics they are following to plan the relaxing of social distancing orders.
+The NC DHHS “Dashboard” tracks seven metrics used to monitor the spread of coronavirus as social distancing orders are relaxed.
 See https://www.ncdhhs.gov/

-divisions/public-health/ covid19/covid-19-nc-case-count .
-That Dashboard also now includes a count of positive tests for zip code (with some limitations based on number of people in the zip code and number of case in a zip code to protect personal privacy).

 Our prayers are with all these people affected by coronavirus along with their families.